Ever since I started to watch Gram Stephan Youtube channel. I kept my eye on the idea of buying my first rental property ever.

 If you want to know what happened and look under the cover of the process of buying an apartment, keep reading.

-Since then a lot have changed.
+Since then a lot has changed.
 Thanks to Gram Stephan and his YouTube videos about the mechanics of real estate investing, I finally understood the rules of the game.

 Save for the downpayment as soon as possible

-When I graduated, having saved enough for the downpayment seemed like and impossible dream.
+When I graduated, having saved enough for the downpayment seemed like an impossible dream.
 Especially when that money could be spent on more exciting goals, like traveling or getting an MBA.

-If I didn’t saved for wrong goals, postponed lavish vacations and jumped into real estate investing right away, I could already cash out my first real estate investment.
+If I didn’t save for wrong goals, postponed lavish vacations and jumped into real estate investing right away.
+I could already cash out my first real estate investment.

 Don’t was time waiting for the economic crisis

-Real estate market in Czech Republic was peaking for the past 3-4 years rising tens of percent year on year.
+The real estate market in the Czech Republic was peaking for the past 3-4 years.
+Raising tens of percent year on year.
 There are many reasons for such incredible market growth.

-First, government does not approve enough construction permits, so the supply side is artificially suppressed, meanwhile demand is stronger every day.
+First, the government does not approve enough construction permits.
+So the supply side is artificially suppressed, meanwhile, demand is stronger every day.

-Second, Czech is flooded with Chinese and Russian Capital, that cannot be deployed in their home countries.
-Therefore they look for safe heavens such as cheap real estates in Czech Republic.
+Second, Czech is flooded with Chinese and Russian Capital, which cannot be deployed in their home countries.
+Therefore they look for safe havens such as cheap real estates in the Czech Republic.

 Real estate investing is a long term game

-Watching Gran Stephan YouTube videos taught me, that I should look at real estate from different perspective.
-It is a long term game and if I rent the property early on, I might reap the rewards maybe 5 to 10 year later.
+Watching Gran Stephan YouTube videos taught me, that I should look at real estate from a different perspective.
+It is a long term game and if I rent the property early on, I might reap the rewards maybe 5 to 10 years later.

 From zero to active real estate investor